subvisual/blog/pages/posts/2014/01-january/23-using-calc-for-responsive-css.md

 retina_cover:
 tags:
   - development
+intro: "If you implement responsive design then CSS's calc() is a must know feature.
+If you've never heard of it, here's a description from MDN:"
 ---

 If you implement responsive design then CSS's calc() is a must know feature.
 If you've never heard of it, here's a description from MDN: